Azure/autorest/docs/extensions/readme.md

 ## x-ms-secret

 This extension is used to annotate the secret property.
 The value type is boolean and the allowed value is either true or false.
 Secrets should never expose on a GET.
+If a secret does need to be returned after the fact, a POST api can be used to allow for granular RBAC.

 **Rule**